When authors refer to other great works, people, and events, it’s usually not accidental. Put on your super-sleuth hat and figure out why.

 Again, John repeats Troilus's words, but this time to make a case for marriage.
 When two people really love each other, they can be together for all of life, even old age, because the love in their minds outlives the decay of physical beauty.
 Of course, this is meaningless in the new world, where there's no such thing as old age anyway.

 OK, we'll give this to you as quickly as possible: Troilus loves Cressida, Cressida loves Troilus, and everything is great until someone tips Troilus off that, perhaps, Cressida isn't as loyal as he thinks.
 He goes to spy on her and indeed sees her flirting with another man, promising to see him later that night.
 Troilus is devastated, and the guy who is spying with him, Thersites, declares that Cressida is a big slut, essentially.
 He wails on and on about lechery, which is where this line here comes in.
-John basically feels the same way about Lenina, which is why he throws at her these lines about base lust.
-While John speaks these lines at two separate occasions, they are delivered together in Troilus and Cressida.
+John basically feels the same way about Lenina, which is why he throws these lines about base lust at her.
+While John speaks these lines on two separate occasions, they are delivered together in Troilus and Cressida.